tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 Author: Thomas Galinis

-At first, the API's resource routes were mapped by hand.
+At first, The Pet Park's API resource routes were mapped by hand.
 After realizing how many routes to resources and their corresponding relationships had to be made, I was thinking that the methods of fetching data were the same.
 In an attempt to minimize copy-paste and automate the selection of API resources,